ManuGithubSteam/Surface3ProArch/README.md

 `/etc/acpid/screenoff.sh 1`

-Download the local screenoff.sh file and put it here:
+Download the local screenoff.sh file and put it here(also make it executeable):

 `.config/autostart/screenoff.sh`